hughhyndman/kdbspark/README.md

 +--------------------+------+
 ```

 Specifying false (not null) for the nullable field of StructField will result in better performance as KdbSpark does not need to examine each value before passing it to Spark, although you will have to consider how to handle the null placeholder value.
-A table of placeholder values can be found in the Null Values **** section.

 ### Function Name: option("func", "...")